New Ottawa Arena

 New Ottawa Arena is a planned indoor arena to be located in the LeBreton Flats district of Ottawa, Ontario, Canada.
-It will be the future home of the Ottawa Senators of the NHL and part of a mixed-use development slated for the area.
+It will be the future home of the Ottawa Senators of the National Hockey League (NHL) and part of a mixed-use development slated for the area.

 History

-The Senators desired to move from suburban Kanata, Ontario, (up until 2001, an independent city west of Ottawa, now part of Ottawa) roughly 24 kilometres, to downtown.
-In Spring 2016, the Senators-backed RendezVous LeBreton Group was awarded the development rights to LeBreton Flats by the National Capital Commission.
+The ice hockey club Ottawa Senators of the NHL was established in 1992.
+At first the team played at the Ottawa Civic Centre in the Glebe sector of Ottawa until a new arena could be built.
+The Senators ownership acquired land in suburban Kanata, Ontario, (up until 2001, an independent city west of Ottawa, now part of Ottawa) roughly 24 km from downtown Ottawa.
+Opened in January 1996, the Palladium (now Canadian Tire Centre) became the home for the Senators.
+In April 2016, the Senators-backed RendezVous LeBreton Group was awarded the development rights to LeBreton Flats by the National Capital Commission (NCC).

 In late 2018, partnership issues had developed between RendezVous LeBreton Group and Trinity Development Group, one of its partners.
-Finally, in December 2018, the National Capital Commission ended its agreement with RendezVous LeBreton Group allowing for a grace period if a settlement could be reached.
+Finally, in December 2018, the NCC ended its agreement with RendezVous LeBreton Group allowing for a grace period if a settlement could be reached.